 World’s largest optics

 The Giant Magellan Telescope’s seven primary mirrors are the world’s largest and most challenging optics ever produced.
 The primary mirrors are the telescope’s first contact surface that collects incoming light from the night sky.
-Each 8.4-meter diameter mirror has an astonishingly smooth surface, takes four years to complete, and weighs 18 metric tons.
+Each 8.4-meter diameter mirror has an astonishingly smooth surface, takes four years to complete, and utilizes 17 metric tons of Ohara E6 low expansion glass.
 The segmented mirrors have a parabolic shape and are arranged in a unique flower pattern to form a 25.4 meters wide light-collecting surface, the largest of any built telescope to date.
 The efficient optical design is a world first and promises to see farther into the Universe with more detail than any other telescope before.

 Adaptive Secondary Mirrors